tthorntone/AdNauseam-Wiki/Dynamic-filtering:-rule-syntax.md

 The rule always automatically propagate to all subdomains of the source hostname and all subdomains from the destinations hostname -- unless the rule is overriden by a narrower rule in one of the subodmains.

 The type is the type of the fetched resource.
-A request can be blocked, allowed, or ignored.
+A request can be blocked, allowed, or ignored by dynamic filtering.

 ***